 MYTHS AND FACTS RELATED TO SQUINT

-WHAT IS SQUINT: Squint or strabismus is a condition in which the visual axes of the eyes are not parallel and the eyes appear to be looking in different directions, or simply, crossed eyes.
+Squint, or strabismus, is a condition in which the visual axes of the eyes are not parallel and the eyes appear to be looking in different directions.

 Inward deviation of the eye or eyes is called esotropia and outward deviation is called exotropia.
 There are various causative factors like genetic or hereditary, neurological, pre-maturity, high spectacle number, or injury (to the head or eyes).
 No two patients with squint are exactly alike and each patient requires a thorough evaluation and proper treatment by a specialist.